irthomas/nomad_obs/README.md

 The generic script always includes too many LNO dayside nadirs.
 Remove some by deleting some of the entries in the LNO dayside column (a blank entry means no observation will be run).
 Note that:

-* If the observation corresponds to a region of interest, this will be indicated in the last column – it is better to keep most of these observations and remove others before/after to keep to the LNO 50% duty cycle.
-It is not necessary to keep all.
+* If the observation corresponds to a region of interest, this will be indicated in the last column – it is better to keep most of these observations and remove others nearby.
+However it is not necessary to keep all.
+* The number of observations depends on the TGO orbit characteristics.
+See Appendix A for approximate duty cycles.
-* Do not delete limbs.
+* Do not delete limbs e.g. orbit type 28.
 * If a row has no SO or LNO observations, the orbit type in the 1st column must be changed to type 14.

-LNO on average should have a 50% duty cycle i.e. half of all rows should be of type 4 or 14.
-See appendix A for more information.
 See previous MTPs for examples.
-Send nomad_mtp015_plan_generic.xlsx to
+When read, send `nomad_mtp015_plan_generic.xlsx` to `nomad.iops@aeronomie.be` for the OU to add UVIS observations.

 ### Finalise generic orbit plan

 When the modified version is received from the OU, check for errors - e.g. remove observations that are not allowed, for example UVIS observations scheduled during OCMs.

+#### Check nightsides

 There are two types of UVIS nightsides, which will normally be highlighted in blue or yellow:

 * Those in yellow are UVIS calibration measurements.
 If desired, LNO can run nightside measurements in these slots (change orbit type to 7 and add “irNightside” to irNightside column)
 * Those in blue are UVIS nightside measurements.
 LNO and UVIS must be switched off on the previous orbit dayside (irDayside and uvisDayside must be blank), and LNO must not run on this nightside (irNightside must be blank).
 Note that observations on the dayside in the chosen orbit are acceptable.

 For all nightsides (of both types), add “uvisNightside” to uvisNightside column if not present.